MakeyeB/roboger-neighborhood/tests.md

 changeNumber(input);
 Expected Output: "Won't you be my neighbor?Won't you be my neighbor?"

+Test: "It should return a string version of the number provided if the number meets none of the requirements."
+Code:
+const input = 47;
+changeNumber(input);
+Expected Output: '47'

 Describe: convertNumber()

 Test: "It should return false if the number provided is less than or equal to 0."